bazsirr/StudyFlow/README.md

 The goal of the project is to make studying more measurable, consistent, and motivating by providing a clean and intuitive interface for tracking academic effort.

-✨ Features
+ Features:
-📊 Dashboard Overview
+ Dashboard Overview
 Displays total study time in minutes
 Tracks number of study sessions
 Shows number of active subjects

-📝 Study Session Tracking
+ Study Session Tracking
 Add study sessions with subject, duration, and notes Automatically stores data in the browser (localStorage) Instant updates without page reload

-📈 Analytics View
+ Analytics View
 Aggregates study time by subject
 Visualizes learning distribution
 Helps identify focus areas and imbalances

-👤 Account Section
+ Account Section
 Simple user profile display
 Placeholder for future personalization features

-🎨 Modern UI
+ Modern UI
 Glassmorphism-inspired design
 Dark theme with soft gradients
 Responsive layout for desktop usage